What is Query Logging with Teradata DBQL Tables?

 How should Query Logging for Tactical Queries be done?

-For optimized tactical queries, summary logging in DBQL is typically sufficient and avoids the performance impact standard logging can have on a system with a massive amount of tactical queries.
-Stil, standard logging can be beneficial in the optimization phase to check if our tactical queries are cached as expected (column “CacheFlag” in table DBC.DBQLOGTBL).
+Summary logging in DBQL is typically sufficient for optimized tactical queries and avoids the performance impact standard logging can have on a system with massive tactical queries.
+Still, standard logging can be beneficial in the optimization phase to check if our tactical queries are cached as expected (column “CacheFlag” in table DBC.DBQLOGTBL).

-For tactical queries, we are interested in recognizing whether the runtimes are stable and in the single-digit second range.
+We want to recognize whether the runtimes are stable and in the single-digit second range for tactical queries.
 Summary logging is ideal for analysis.
 Here is an example where we divide the runtimes into three groups:

 BEGIN QUERY LOGGING LIMIT SUMMARY = 1,5,10 ON DWHPRO;